Monte Kiffin: Career

 A native of Lexington, Nebraska, Kiffin was an offensive and defensive tackle at the University of Nebraska–Lincoln from 1959 to 1963.
 In 1966, he played 8 games with the Toronto Rifles of the Continental Football League and also was a member of the Brooklyn Dodgers of the same league.
 After a brief stint as a defensive end for the Winnipeg Blue Bombers, Kiffin returned to Nebraska as a defensive coach.
-Kiffin was a defensive assistant at Nebraska under legendary coach, Bob Devaney.
-He coached the defenses of Nebraska's 1970 and 1971 back-to-back undefeated national champion teams under coordinator Lance Van Zant.
-After then offensive coordinator Tom Osborne was selected as the head coach in 1973, Monte was elevated to the defensive coordinator in 1974.
+Kiffin was the defensive coordinator at Nebraska under legendary coach, Bob Devaney.
+He coached the defenses of Nebraska's 1970 and 1971 back-to-back undefeated national champion teams.
+After then offensive coordinator Tom Osborne was selected as the head coach in 1973, Kiffin remained as the defensive coordinator.
 In 1977, he moved to the University of Arkansas, and then in 1980, he got his one and only head coaching job at North Carolina State University.

 After his time at NC State, Kiffin began a series of short stints in the NFL for the Green Bay Packers, Buffalo Bills, Minnesota Vikings (twice), New York Jets, and New Orleans Saints.
 In 1996, he became the defensive coordinator for the Buccaneers.

 After Tony Dungy was dismissed by the Buccaneer front office following the 2001 season, Kiffin was persuaded by incoming head coach Jon Gruden to remain in Tampa and continue to run his defense.
 Kiffin had been interviewed for a head coaching position with the San Francisco 49ers.
-With the seamless transition on defense allowing the new coaching staff to focus intently on a more potent offensive philosophy, the result was an immediate balance between offense and defense that carried the Buccaneers to the organization's first championship in Super Bowl XXXVII on January 26, 2003 in San Diego, California.
+With the seamless transition on defense allowing the new coaching staff to focus intently on a more potent offensive philosophy, the result was an immediate balance between offense and defense that carried the Buccaneers to the organization's first championship in Super Bowl XXXVII on January 26, 2003, in San Diego, California.

-Controversy has surrounded Kiffin's departure from Tampa Bay.
+Controversy surrounded Kiffin's departure from Tampa Bay.
 After Lane Kiffin signed with Tennessee, Tampa's typically stout defense underperformed.
 The Bucs lost their final four games of the 2008 season, ending up 9–7, and missed the playoffs.
 Reports stated that Gruden refused to allow Kiffin to announce his departure to Tennessee mid-season.
 Allegations were made that Kiffin refused to participate in normal coaching meetings.
-Neither Kiffin nor Jon Gruden have openly discussed these events.
+Neither Kiffin nor Jon Gruden openly discussed these events.

 Monte joined the University of Southern California coaching staff as defensive coordinator, after his son Lane Kiffin became the head coach.

 On January 11, 2013, following the 2012 NFL season, Kiffin was hired as defensive coordinator for the Dallas Cowboys.
-Kiffin was demoted on January 28, 2014 in favor of defensive line coach Rod Marinelli.
+Kiffin was demoted on January 28, 2014, in favor of defensive line coach Rod Marinelli.
 At the end of the 2014 season Kiffin's contract was allowed to lapse, and it was not renewed by the Cowboys.

 Kiffin joined the Jacksonville Jaguars as a defensive assistant in March 2016.

 Defensive philosophy

-Monte Kiffin is the mastermind behind the Tampa 2 scheme, which is a slight modification of Tony Dungy's Cover 2.
-His defensive philosophy has several hallmarks.
+Monte Kiffin is the mastermind behind the Tampa 2 scheme, which is a slight modification of the Cover 2 scheme.